-G&A expense decreased to \$16,030 for the three months ended March 31, 2014 from \$29,783 for the three months ended March 31, 2013, an decrease of \$13,753.
-The majority of the decreased G&A expenses was the result of the company cutting down all unnecessary expenses as it prepared to launch its two new subsidiaries.
+Operating expenses decreased to \$16,030 for the three months ended March 31, 2014 from \$29,783 for the three months ended March 31, 2013, a decrease of \$13,753.
+The majority of the decreased operating expenses was the result of the Company cutting down all unnecessary expenses as it prepared to launch its two new subsidiaries.
 The \$13,753 represented filing fees and the cost associated with maintaining our filings.

-Other income and expenses
+Other Income and Expenses